WASdev/azure.websphere-traditional.cluster/docs/howto-update-for-was-fixpack.md

 ## Updating and publishing the solution code

-Note: Wait for images to go live before proceeding with this step.
-The steps included in this section are also applied to release new features / bug fixes which have no changes to the images.
+Note: **Wait for images to be published before proceeding with this step.** The steps included in this section are also applied to release new features / bug fixes which have no changes to the images.

 1. How to update the version of the solution?
    * Increase the [version number](https://github.com/WASdev/azure.websphere-traditional.cluster/blob/main/pom.xml#L23) which is specified in the `pom.xml`